 As children, my siblings & I had to keep blaze orange in our backpacks so we could wear it up our long driveway when we got off the school bus.
 My dad did a good job of putting fear into us as kids.. a respectful fear of the Mississippi water we grew up on, a cautionary fear of falling in ice fishing holes, and a very rational fear of being safe out in the open during hunting season.

-Every year there are stories of reckless behavior & trespassing.
+Every hunting season there are reports of reckless behavior & trespassing in our part of the state.
 The main thing that would prevent those things, the main thing I wish for each hunting season is RESPECT.

 The point in harvesting an animal, in my moral value, is to harvest food for nourishment & sustenance for our family.
 I don't believe in killing for sport.